Brilliantcrank/airbag-industries/content/post/more-than-rhyming-and-roses-consuming-poetry-to-set-us-up-for-success.md

 _By William Stafford_

 Standing here, what do you want to remember?
-How sunlight creeps along a shinning floor?
+How sunlight creeps along a shining floor?
 What scent of old wood hovers, what softened
-Sound from outside fill the air?
+Sound from outside fills the air?

 Will you ever bring a better gift for the world
 than the breathing respect that you carry